-Apple Cider Doughnuts are fried cake donuts that are crispy on the outside, tender on the inside, and packed with apple flavor!
+Apple Cider Donuts are old-fashioned fried cake doughnuts that are crispy on the outside, tender on the inside, and packed with apple flavor!

-These apple cider doughnuts are made like old fashioned buttermilk donuts with the added bonus of the apple cider!
+These apple cider doughnuts are made like old-fashioned buttermilk donuts with the added bonus of apple cider!
 They are so delicious that you will understand why they are popular at state fairs, fall festivals, and apple orchards!

 Start by reducing the apple cider.
 Bring the apple cider to a boil in a saucepan over medium-high heat.
-Boil until the cider is reduced to 1/4 cup.
-Then, set aside to cool to room temperature.
+Boil until the cider is reduced to about 1/3 cup.
+Remove from heat, transfer to a heat-proof bowl, and stir in the apple butter.
+Set aside to cool slightly.

 In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, salt, and allspice.
 Set aside.

-In a separate bowl, whisk together the egg, buttermilk, apple butter, and cooled apple cider reduction.
+In a separate bowl, whisk together the egg, buttermilk, apple butter, and apple cider reduction mixture.
 Set aside.

 Turn out onto a well-floured, parchment-covered baking sheet.
 Sprinkle additional flour on top of the dough.
 Flatten or roll out to about 3/4 inch thickness.
 Cover and refrigerate for 1 hour.